MonashNovaRover/nova/src/ros/nova-gui/docs/generic_store.md

 For those familiar with `useState`, a generic store is meant to emulate that behaviour but with global, persistence and tab-sync properties.

+### Properties
+A generic store has the following properties by default:

+- can be accessed from any component
+- persists after tab refresh
+- syncs across tabs

 ## useGenericStore

 ```typescript